newjersey/navigator.business.nj.gov/content/src/fundings/apprenticeship-tax-credit.md

 openDate: ""
 dueDate: ""
-summaryDescriptionMd: The Apprenticeship Tax Credit Program offers your business a $5,000 tax credit to offset approved startup costs in the first year of your apprenticeship program.
+summaryDescriptionMd: The Apprenticeship Tax Credit Program offers your business a $5,000 tax credit to offset approved startup expenses in the first year of your apprenticeship program.
 To receive this credit, you must apply to the Department of Labor and the Division of Taxation and get approval.
 callToActionLink: https://nj.gov/labor/career-services/apprenticeship/taxcredit
 callToActionText: Learn more